ICICLE-ai/faf-frontend-ICICLE/README.md

 ---

+## License

+FAF Frontend is developed by Indiana University and distributed under the BSD 3-Clause License.
+See [LICENSE](LICENSE) for more details.

+---

 ## Acknowledgements

 Thanks to colleagues at Texas Advanced Computing Center (TACC) who are hosting the FAF Frontend as part of the NSF AI ICICLE Institute.
 Thanks to the US Bureau of Transportation Statistics Freight Analysis Framework for guidance.

 ---

-## License
+## References

-FAF Frontend is developed by Indiana University and distributed under the BSD 3-Clause License.
-See [LICENSE](LICENSE) for more details.
+Freight Analysis Framework, Bureau of Transportation Statistics https://www.bts.gov/faf